gamemanual0/gm0/source/docs/common-mechanisms/arms.rst

 .. attention:: End effectors are likely to see collisions and with arms acting as a lever, it is imperative to take extra caution to mount and support these servos properly (see :doc:`/docs/power-and-electronics/servo-guide/usage-tips`).

-Single and multi-axis arms add control to the vertical and horizontal distance of the end effector.
+Single and multi-axis arms can add control to the vertical and horizontal distance of an end effector.
 In Into The Deep, this type of arm was common in intakes to allow the intake on a horizontal extension to go over the submersible barrier and then "reach down" for samples.
 They can be used to line up intakes and outtakes to facilitate transfers or just generally add flexibility to where end effectors can act.

 Linear extension is usually seen on outtakes to increase the range of the robot's deposit.